vmware-tanzu/service-installer-for-vmware-tanzu/docs/product/release/vSphere - Backed by VDS/TKGs/TKOonVsphereVDStkgs.md

     |--verbose | Log Verbosity |

 11. Do the following to integrate with SaaS services such as Tanzu Mission Control, Tanzu Service Mesh, and Tanzu Observability.
-In the JSON file, to enable or disable,
+In the JSON file, to activate or deactivate:

     - Tanzu Mission Control and to use the Tanzu Mission Control CLI and API, enter `"tmcAvailability": "true/false"`.
     - Tanzu Service Mesh, enter `"tkgWorkloadTsmIntegration": "true/false"`.